RupakMukherjee/TARA/index.md

 # Installing TARA

+- A list of prerequisites for running in different computational architechture is provided [here](prerequisites.md)

 ## Prerequisites for running on CPU cores/nodes:
 1. [GNU Compiler (higher than version 4.0.0)](https://gcc.gnu.org/)
 2. [OpenMP](https://www.openmp.org/) and [MPI](https://www.open-mpi.org/) architechture